gerlichlab/hicognition/documentation/development_information.md

 There is an additional [docker-compose file](https://github.com/gerlichlab/HiCognition_flask/blob/master/docker_dev.yml) that starts hicognition in development mode without nginx, with the flask-server set to `debug` and `node` set-up to server the front-end with hot reload.

+### Testing

+Tests for backend functionality are implemented via the python `unittest` module and run using `pytest`.
+All api route-handlers as well as redis-queue tasks in `tasks.py` are tested.

 ## Front-end

 We use vue.js in the front-end to manage routing, interactivity and fetching data from the back-end.
 Here, we employ a template-based design, where each vue-component resides in its own `.vue` file that is included in the distribution build by `webpack`.